-Elizabeth A. N. Haas is a partner and litigation attorney with Foley & Lardner LLP, and current vice chair of the firm’s national Antitrust Practice Group.
+A leader within the firm, Elizabeth is the national chair of the firm’s Antitrust Practice Group.
 She is also a member of the firm’s national Recruiting Committee and vice chair for the Milwaukee Office Recruiting Committee.

-Elizabeth regularly makes significant contributions to the antitrust and litigation field through her publication work.
-The following publications represent a sampling of her work:
+Elizabeth regularly makes significant contributions to the antitrust and litigation field through her publications and speaking engagements.
+The following represent a sampling of her work:

 - Co-author, “Three Ways Antitrust Enforcement Has Changed Under Coronavirus, and One Way it Has Not,” Foley Insights (March 26, 2020)